lddubeau/saxes/README.md

 * Saxes handles errors differently from sax: it provides a default onerror handler which throws.
 You can replace it with your own handler if you want.
-If your handler does nothing.
-There is no `resume` method to call.
+If your handler does nothing, there is no `resume` method to call.

 * There's no `Stream` API.
 A revamped API may be introduced later.
 (It is still a "streaming parser" in the general sense that you write a character stream to